 The Michael A. Vivirito ’48 Memorial Scholarship: Donated by Anna and Fanny Vivirito in memory of their brother.
 The scholarship will be awarded annually to a junior majoring in engineering who is a graduate of a Catholic high school and has the need for tuition assistance.
 The award will be renewed in the senior year provided the student has maintained good academic standing and has the need for tuition assistance.

-The James J. Wilson Family Scholarship: Open to students in Engineering who have completed two years of study, maintained good academic standing and are actively making a contribution to the life of the college through participation in athletics, student activities or co-curricular activities.
+The James J. Wilson Family Scholarship: Open to students in the School of Engineering who have completed two years of study, maintained good academic standing and are actively making a contribution to the life of the college through participation in athletics, student activities or co-curricular activities.

 The Thomas B. Zoppo Scholarship: Founded in 1997 by the family of Thomas B. Zoppo.
 Tuition assistance will be provided to deserving students who are enrolled in a degree program in the School of Engineering and who have unmet financial need.
 Preference will be given to residents of New England states.